mikepfrank/GLaDOS/src/tokenizer/README.md

-This file `encoder.py` which implements the tokenizer comes directly from OpenAI's gpt-2 repo.
+This file `encoder.py` which implements the core of the tokenizer comes directly from OpenAI's gpt-2 repo.
 See:

 	https://github.com/openai/gpt-2/blob/master/src/encoder.py